balena-io/docs/pages/integrations/aws.md

 RUN pip install -r ./requirements.txt
 ```

-Then in your application you can access the environmental variables through `os.getenv(VARIABLE)`, and send messages through the MQTT library.
+Then in your application, you can access the environmental variables through `os.getenv(VARIABLE)`, and send messages through the MQTT library.
 A very simple example is shown below:

 ```Python
 import base64